Skip to content

 SHINKO asian pear

-SHINSEIKI asian pear tree SEMI-DWARF (OHxF87)
+SHINSEIKI asian pear SEMI-DWARF (OHxF87)

-SHINSEIKI asian pear tree SEMI-DWARF (OHxF87)
+SHINSEIKI asian pear SEMI-DWARF (OHxF87)

 CHOJURO asian pear DWARF (OHxF87)